Samsung/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

         ![Home screen widget](media/emulator_running_wn_widget.png)

-        While the application is running, the **Log** view in the Tizen Studio shows the log, debug, and exception messages from the methods defined in the log macros.
+        While the application is running, the **Log** view in Tizen Studio shows the log, debug, and exception messages from the methods defined in the log macros.
 To see the view, in the Tizen Studio menu, go to **Window \> Show View \> Log**.

 For more information on using the emulator features, see [Using Emulator Control Keys, Menu, and Panel](../../../tizen-studio/common-tools/emulator-control-panel.md) and [Using Extended Emulator Features](../../../tizen-studio/common-tools/emulator-features.md).